RainioLO/Ecommerce-Springboot/README.md

     - --> create js redirect to this .js <script th:scr="@{/js/categories.js}"></script>

     - click -> call findById -> .js + Edit Modal
+    - the js link the modal and the Begin Page Content

         # default fill in
         add constraint "readonly"